CodeToCAD/CodeToCAD/providers/blender/README.md

 # CodeToCAD - Blender Provider

-This is the CodeToCAD Blender Provider repo, that allows CodeToCAD to talk to Blender.
+This is the CodeToCAD Blender Provider, that allows CodeToCAD to talk to Blender.

-Please refer to the [CodeToCAD repo](https://github.com/CodeToCad/CodeToCAD) for more information about CodeToCAD.

-## Cloning

-This repository contains a submodule.
-Clone it using `git clone --recurse-submodules -j8 https://github.com/CodeToCad/CodeToCad-Blender.git`

 ## Setup